unknownpanic/jv-salary-info/README.md

 Implement method `getSalaryInfo(String[] names, String[] data, String dateFrom, String dateTo)`.
 It should calculate salary for employees.
 As input you receive two arrays and two dates in String format.
  - Date represents limits that you should meet while calculation salary for employees (inclusively).
- - First array (`names`) contains names ofr employees you should calculate salary for.
+ - First array (`names`) contains names of employees you should calculate salary for.
  - Second array (`data`) contains info about their working hour during particular day and income per hour.
 Method should return info in the following format:
 ```